rwieruch/blog_robinwieruch_content/react-firebase-realtime-database.md

 {{% chapter_header "Create an Item in a List in Firebase Realtime Database" "firebase-realtime-database-create-item-in-list" %}}

 We were able to get all messages from the Firebase realtime database.
-It's even pdated for us using the Firebase listener on a reference with the `on` and not `once` method.
+It's even updated for us using the Firebase listener on a reference with the `on` and not `once` method.
 Next, let's implement a React form that lets us create a message entity in the Firebase realtime database:

 {{< highlight javascript "hl_lines=5 17 18 19 20 21 22 23 24" >}}
 class MessagesBase extends Component {